-A Replacement Habitat Structure (RHS) will be erected within 1 km of the original structure and within 200 m of suitable foraging habitat before the beginning of the next breeding season (i.e., May 1, 2020) to satisfy O. Reg 242/08, Section 23.5, Subsection 6.
-Required conditions provided by the MECP regarding impacts to Barn Swallow habitat are prescriptive and include recommended guidelines regarding the construction, installation and location of the RHS, required timing windows to complete the installation of the RHS, required RHS ratios, required annual monitoring for three consecutive years and the maintenance of a Barn Swallow mitigation record.
+Required conditions provided by the MECP regarding impacts to Barn Swallow habitat are prescriptive and include recommended guidelines regarding the construction, installation and location of the RHS, required timing windows to complete the installation of the RHS, required RHS ratios, required annual monitoring for three consecutive years at the final building location and one year at the temporary location, and the maintenance of a Barn Swallow mitigation record.

-The proposed building site for the RHS is located on City-owned lands located south of 5368 Ninth Line, subject to approval from the City of Mississauga (Figure 7, Appendix A).
-This location is within 1 km of the original structure and occurs within 200 m of suitable foraging habitat.
-The RHS will provide 1:1 habitat compensation for the proposed removal of the suitable nesting structures on the Subject Lands.
 The RHS structure will be built to MNRF standards using MNRF drawings (April 2016), with additional refinements (e.g., extra ledge for natural nest construction) based upon Savanta's experience with these structures and current RHS design literature.